Two agencies grant certifications for electrical/telecommunications equipment to be sold in Brazil: ANATEL and INMETRO.

-ANATEL (Agência Nacional de Telecomunicações) is the telecommunications regulating agency in Brazil.
-Products that connect to the Public Telephone Network such as network routers with E1 WAN ports, WiFi 802.11a/b/g/n access points, GSM and CDMA cellular phones, network switches, satellites, Bluetooth, and ZigBee products require approval to commercialize in Brazil.
+ANATEL (Agência Nacional de Telecomunicações) regulates telecommunications in Brazil.
+Products that connect to the public telephone network require ANATEL type approval.
+Such products include network routers with E1 WAN ports, WiFi 802.11a/b/g/n access points, GSM and CDMA cellular phones, network switches, and satellite, Bluetooth, and ZigBee products.

 The ANATEL approval process requires in-country testing; test reports from foreign accredited labs are not accepted.
 Note that Brazil requires stringent safety testing, in part due to the country’s frequent lightning strikes.
 Tests for electrical safety and conducted emission are the most frequently failed tests in Brazil.

 Most products require an ISO 9001:2008 certificate.
 Family approval may be possible depending on the equipment, and typically one or two samples are required for testing.
 ANATEL also has labeling requirements, again depending on equipment type.